Veronika Honkasalo

 Veronika Honkasalo (born 7 July 1975 in Lappeenranta) is a Finnish politician currently serving in the Parliament of Finland for the Left Alliance at the Helsinki constituency.

 Academic career

 She earned a doctorate in social sciences in 2012 and was appointed an associate professor in 2018.
 She is a researcher at the Youth Research Society and has published several papers on youth related research.

 Political career

-She has entered the city council of Helsinki in 2012 and was elected to the Finnish parliament in 2019.
+She entered the city council of Helsinki in 2012 and was elected to the Finnish parliament in 2019.

 Political positions

-She is opposed to what the Palestinians being forcibly expelled from their land for making way for Israeli settlements and introduced a motion proposing an import ban on products produced by the inhabitants of such settlements in accordance with Article 49 of the Geneva Convention.
+She is opposed to Palestinians being forcibly expelled from their land to make way for Israeli settlements and introduced a motion proposing an import ban on products produced by the inhabitants of such settlements in accordance with Article 49 of the Geneva Convention.